-The Courthouse has numerous points of entry which create safety concern for all offices.
+The Courthouse has numerous points of entry which create a safety concern for the courts.
 None of the entries are monitored.
 There have been many conversations to provide a single point of entry to the Courthouse and Courthouse Annex that would allow better monitoring of those entering the courts and would therefore provide better security within the Courthouse.

 Administration Building.
 The administration building has antiquated HVAC units that serve the three-story building.
 All units have reached end of life.
-The HVAC units will need to either be replaced with like units or the building systems incorporated into the geothermal loop system during Phase III energy project.
-If or when the replacement of the HVAC system is done, some relocating of duct work is also needed to provide heat and air-conditioning to all offices.
+The HVAC units will need to either be replaced with like units or the building systems incorporated into the geothermal loop system during a Phase III energy project.

 The main entrance to the building is located on the south end of the building.
 The main entrance is served by glass doors that do not have panic bars to let occupants out when the door is locked.
-The glass doors must be manually unlocked and locked every day with a physical key.
-When the door is locked a manual know must be turned to open the door possibly hindering people from exiting the building.
-This creates a safety issue in the event of fire or an emergent situation where people without a key or know how to exit the building.
+The glass doors must be manually unlocked and locked every day with a key.
+When the door is locked there is no way to exit the building without a key.
+This creates a safety issue in the event of fire or an emergent situation where people without a key would not be able to exit the building.
 Whether the whole door system needs to be replaced or the current doors retrofitted with the push bars is unknown.